slexisvn/query_engine/docs/00-orientation/01-what-is-a-query-engine.md

 2 row(s) returned.
 ```

-Nothing surprising.
-But notice what you did *not* say.
-You did not say which table to read first.
-You did not say whether to filter before or after joining.
-You did not say whether to build a hash table or sort both inputs.
-You did not say how much memory to use, or what to do when it runs out.
+You can check the answer by hand.
+Alice's two orders total 350; Carol's one order totals 300.
+Bob's order is larger, but his segment excludes him.
+Notice what the query leaves open: which table to read first, when to apply the filter, which join algorithm to use, and how much memory to spend.

 SQL is a language in which you describe **what you want**, and something else decides **how to get it**.
 That something else is the query engine, and this book is about what it does with the enormous freedom you just handed it.